Greenheart/lifewheel/README.md

 -   ⌨️ Keyboard shortcuts (primarily with the arrow keys) for extra comfort.
 -   🆓 Free as in freedom.
 This is [free software](https://fsfe.org/freesoftware/), and you're welcome to help make it even better!

-Designed with inspiration from the [Humane Tech](https://www.humanetech.com/) principles, this project explores the possibilities of offline-first web apps.
+Designed with inspiration from the [Humane Tech](https://www.humanetech.com/) principles, this project explores the possibilities of local-first web apps.
 Specifically - is it possible to give users full control over their private data, while still providing a smooth user experience?
 For the answer... well, you have to see it yourself! 😄

 **Now check out the [live demo](https://reconnect.earth/lifewheel)!**